yzy0014/yzy0014.github.io/_posts/2025-12-04-llm-stereotype-encoding.md

 <strong>Manuscript in preparation for ICML 2025</strong><br>
 <em>"How LLMs Encode Stereotypes: Rotating Personality Structures, Not Just Shifting Scores"</em>

-This work represents a significant contribution to the understanding of bias mechanisms in large language models and provides novel theoretical and practical frameworks for addressing cultural representation in AI systems.
+This work represents a significant contribution to understanding bias mechanisms in large language models and provides novel theoretical and practical frameworks for addressing cultural representation in AI systems.
 </div>

 <div style="font-family:Times New Roman; font-size:0.75em; margin-top:2em; padding:1em; background-color:#f9f9f9; border-left:4px solid #4a4a4a;">
 <strong>Related Work:</strong> This research connects to broader investigations in AI alignment and cultural representation, including work on <a href="/Publications/">philosophical frameworks for AI alignment</a> and <a href="/Research/">cross-cultural AI ethics</a>.
-For more comprehensive technical details, visit the <a href="/LLM-Project/">dedicated LLM Research page</a>.
+For a shorter overview, see the <a href="/posts/2025/12/llm-stereotype-encoding/">blog post version</a> of this research.
 </div>